shermanflan/airflow-on-aks/README.md

 The manifests under [k8s/airflow](k8s/airflow) define an Airflow configuration using the Celery Executor.
 In addition, various volume claims are defined in [k8s/base](k8s/base).
 The volumes are configured against an Azure File Share to store dags and initialization scripts.
-Finally, an nginx ingress is defined under [k8s/ingress-nginx](k8s/ingress-nginx/aks-airflow-ingress-tls.yaml), configured with tls termination.
+Next, an nginx ingress is defined under [k8s/ingress-nginx](k8s/ingress-nginx/aks-airflow-ingress-tls.yaml), configured with tls termination.
 Automated certificate generation is configured against the [Let's Encrypt](https://cert-manager.io/docs/tutorials/acme/ingress/)